siddhesh-24/Forecasting-failure-in-Aircraft-Engine/README.md

 <h2>Dataset</h2>

-The dataset used is from NASA, specifically the [CMAPSS dataset](https://data.nasa.gov/dataset/Prognostics-Data-Challenge-Dataset/4nxq-icbz).
+The dataset used is from NASA, specifically the [CMAPSS-Jet-Engine-Simulated-Data](https://data.nasa.gov/Aerospace/CMAPSS-Jet-Engine-Simulated-Data/ff5v-kuh6/about_data).
 I have used the train_FD001.txt file for this analysis.
 The dataset consists of multiple time-series sensor readings from different engines under varying operational conditions.

 <h2>Project Structure</h2>